PETER KARP Magnificent Heart

-Karp is a singular musician whose ability to tap tradition and keep in contemporary, finds him expressing the very essence of a fertile heartland sound.
-As his friend and collaborator, Rolling Stones guitarist and John Mayall’s sideman Mick Taylor once noted, “Guys like Peter Karp, James Taylor and Bob Dylan embody Americana Blues, and us English guys are inspired by it.”
+Consequently he’s not easily confined to any singular genre.
+Blues, Americana and rock and roll reverence all find common ground within his visceral template.
+He taps tradition and yet also maintains contemporary credence.
+As his friend and collaborator, Rolling Stones guitarist Mick Taylor once noted, “Guys like Peter Karp, James Taylor and Bob Dylan embody Americana Blues, and us English guys are inspired by it.”

-Blue Flame becomes the latest triumph in a musical career that spans some twenty years.
+The album follows on the heels of last year’s critically acclaimed Blue Flame, another triumph that marked Karp’s artistic progression over the course of the past 20 years.
 Born in the tiny hamlet of Leonia New Jersey, just over the Hudson River from New York City, Karp was introduced to music at an early age by his mother and sister who would take him to shows featuring the stars of the nascent English Invasion, Murray the K’s freewheeling road shows and the soul artists emerging from Motown with the beckoning of Top 40 radio.

 That instinctive love of music was accelerated when he went to live with his dad in a trailer park, in rural Enterprise, Alabama.
 It was there that he became aware of the musicians that laid the seeds for the seminal sounds of the Blues, revered pioneers like Sun House, Robert Johnson, Muddy Waters, Elmore James and Howlin’ Wolf.
 He also began exploring the artists that picked up that gauntlet early on, original American masters like Johnny Cash, Bob Dylan, Jimi Hendrix, and Jerry Lee Lewis.